apache/spark/docs/apache-airflow/concepts/operators.rst

 - :class:`~airflow.providers.mysql.transfers.presto_to_mysql.PrestoToMySqlOperator`
 - :class:`~airflow.providers.slack.operators.slack.SlackAPIOperator`

-But there are many, many more - you can see the list of those in our :doc:`providers packages <apache-airflow-providers:operators-and-hooks-ref/index>` documentation.
+But there are many, many more - you can see the full list of all community-managed operators, hooks, sensors and transfers in our
+:doc:`providers packages <apache-airflow-providers:operators-and-hooks-ref/index>` documentation.

 .. note::

     Inside Airflow's code, we often mix the concepts of :doc:`tasks` and Operators, and they are mostly interchangeable.
 However, when we talk about a *Task*, we mean the generic "unit of execution" of a DAG; when we talk about an *Operator*, we mean a reusable, pre-made Task template whose logic is all done for you and that just needs some arguments.

 .. _concepts:jinja-templating: